-- 5.4.46 While this Opportunity Area is not part of the Town Centre there are no significant surrounding constraints to taller buildings and, therefore, buildings up to approximately 8-storeys will be supported.
+5.4.50 Taller buildings will be sought that capitalise on Central Bletchley's sustainable location and as per the density policy within Policy SD16.
+Such proposals will need to respect the local context and the impact on amenity in line with Policy D3 and D5 in Plan:MK.
 The tallest elements should address the key streets of Buckingham Road and Sherwood Drive.
-The one sensitive edge is the far western end of the Buckingham Road site where development should step down in height to protect the residential amenity of residents in detached housing which backs onto Eight Belles Park. - 5.4.47 There is potential for a small amount of higher density housing within the former cricket pavilion site.
+The one sensitive edge is the far western end of the Buckingham Road site where development should step down in height to protect the residential amenity of residents in detached housing which backs onto Eight Belles Park.

+5.4.51 There is the potential for a small amount of higher density housing within the former cricket pavilion site.
 This housing should be located along the western edge to help frame and provide surveillance over the potential new urban park.
-The footprint of the existing cricket pavilion could be referenced through an alternative structure or sculpture; or echoed by public art or intervention within the adjacent green space, perhaps supported by a memorial plaque or suitable information board. - 5.4.48 The Parameters Plan identifies where active frontages should interface with areas of public realm.
+The footprint of the existing cricket pavilion could be referenced through an alternative structure or sculpture; or echoed by public art or an intervention within the adjacent green space, perhaps supported by a memorial plaque or suitable information board.

+5.4.52 The Parameters Plan identifies where active frontages should interface with areas of public realm.
 The Parameters Plan also identifies where key corners should be accentuated through design detail.
-These include the north east and south west corners of the Sherwood Drive / Buckingham Road junction as well as further north up Sherwood Drive to mark the collection of innovation buildings associated with the IoT and the Innovation Hub.
+These include the north-east and south-west corners of the Sherwood Drive / Buckingham Road junction as well as further north along Sherwood Drive to mark the collection of innovation buildings associated with the IoT and the Innovation Hub.

-- 5.4.49 Water Eaton Road and Sherwood Drive will provide the primary highway network for gaining vehicular access to all development sites within this opportunity area.
-The Parameters Plan identifies preferred indicative locations for where vehicular access for each development site will be taken. - 5.4.50 A key renewal aim is to encourage more travel by foot and bicycle and, therefore, the layout of development on these sites should, where applicable, allow pedestrian desire lines to be followed.
-As part of the redevelopment of the Police and Fire Station Site, a pedestrian route should be incorporated that, as directly as possible, connects MK College to the Town Centre. - 5.4.51 The redevelopment of Buckingham House and associated land should be laid out to include a legible Redway connection linking the former cricket ground site to the Eight Belles Park and onward to the Blue Lagoon Nature Reserve.
+5.4.53 Water Eaton Road and Sherwood Drive will provide the primary highway network for gaining vehicular access to all development sites within this opportunity area.
+The Parameters Plan identifies preferred indicative locations for where vehicular access for each development site will be provided.

+5.4.54 A key renewal aim is to encourage more travel by foot and bicycle and, therefore, the layout of development on these sites should, where applicable, allow pedestrian desire lines to be followed.
+As part of the redevelopment of the Police and Fire Station Sites, a pedestrian route should be incorporated that, as directly as possible, connects MK College to the Town Centre.

+5.4.55 The redevelopment of Buckingham House and associated land should be laid out to include a legible Redway or leisure cycle connection linking the former cricket ground site to the Eight Belles Park and onward to the Blue Lagoon Nature Reserve.
 A second new pedestrian route from Eight Belles Park leads more directly to the town centre.
-The parameters plan identifies (new?) pedestrian crossings of Buckingham Road in both locations. - 5.4.52 In line with the forthcoming MK LCWIP, the pathway on Sherwood Drive should be upgraded to Redway standard and the middle section of the Buckingham Road Redway should be completed.
+The parameters plan identifies new pedestrian crossings of Buckingham Road in both locations.

+5.4.56 In line with the forthcoming MK LCWIP, the pathway on Sherwood Drive should be upgraded to Redway standard and the middle section of the Buckingham Road Redway should be completed.
 Alongside paths to the Blue Lagoon, these Redways and paths will provide access from each direction to the quarter.